History of rail transport in Indonesia

 Most railway lines in Indonesia were constructed during the Dutch colonial rule.
 After independence in 1945, many lines were abandoned.
 The current national rail operator, PT Kereta Api Indonesia (Persero), was founded on 28 September 1945.

 Pre-independence era

 First railway line

-Indonesia (Dutch East Indies) is the second country in Asia to establish a rail transport, after India; China and Japan were next to follow.
+Indonesia (Dutch East Indies) was the second country in Asia to establish a rail transport, after India; China and Japan were next to follow.
 On 7 June 1864, Governor General Baron Sloet van den Beele initiated the first railway line in Indonesia on Kemijen village, Semarang, Central Java.
 It began operations on 10 August 1867 in Central Java and connected the first built Semarang station to Tanggung for 25 kilometers.
 By 21 May 1873, the line had connected to Solo, both in Central Java and was later extended to Yogyakarta.